mattermost/docs/source/administration/config-settings.rst

 Output console logs as JSON
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Typically set to true in production.
-When true, logged events are written in a machine readable JSON format.
+Typically set to ``true`` in production.
+When ``true``, logged events are written in a machine readable JSON format.
 Otherwise they are printed as plain text.

 **True**: Logged events are written in a machine readable JSON format.